 Inspiring Women in Leadership and Learning

-Seeks to strengthen Vertex’s efforts in attracting, retaining, developing and enhancing the career satisfaction of women and contributing to their professional advancement
+Seeks to strengthen Vertex’s efforts in attracting, retaining, developing and enhancing the career satisfaction of women, contributing to their professional advancement

 Vertex Includes Boundless Ethnicities